Securing Multiple Public Clouds

 A company's ultimate objective should be to adopt a defense-in-depth approach to multicloud security.
 It's not about different solutions each playing their individual roles, but rather the coordination of resources in a connected security ecosystem.
 Ultimately, the key to providing a connected security layer is operations.
 Enterprises should pay careful attention to the operational implications of point decisions they make, ensuring each one moves them one step closer to a secure and automated multiple public cloud environment.

-WWT offers many different workshops for multicloud planning and optimization in our Advanced Technology Center, plus a Cloud Security Tools Rationalization Workshop to help you discover and plan for the development of a secure multicloud infrastructure.
+WWT offers many different engagements for cloud strategy planning, migration, optimization and management in our Advanced Technology Center, plus a Cloud Security Tools Rationalization Workshop to help you discover and plan for the development of a secure cloud infrastructure.